-The De Soto Arts in Public Places program is a collaboration between the De Soto Arts Council and the City of De Soto that helps build the overall identity of the city, activates public spaces, and connects people to the community.
+The De Soto Arts in Public Places program is a collaboration between the De Soto Arts Council and the City of De Soto that helps build the overall identity of the city, activate public spaces, and connect people to the community.

 "Native Spirit" is composed of hundreds of individually cut steel rings and steel rods that were welded together into the figurative sculpture.
 The artist’s intent with this piece was to invoke a sense of optimism and forward progress in the viewer.

 Artist Butch Murphy

 Location: Intersection of 83rd & Kill Creek Rd

 Sculpture #1: Homage to Braque #1, emphasizes natural contours and motion by using up to four layers of geometrics.

 Sculpture #2: Posing Pony, provides empty spaces to allow the viewer to fill in with their own imagination.
 By chemically rusting the horse, the resulting patina is more colorful than rust from the natural environment.